 Long Feng Shui Qigong

 “Dragon of Wind and Water Qigong.”
 This is a series of postures said to harmonize mind and body with the current time and space.
-One walks the circle first counter clockwise then clockwise each day with at least three of these “Dragon of Wind and Water” postures.
-There is one designated for the year, month and day.
-Yearly, Monthly and Daily postures are assigned specific Gua numbers from the Yijing, which are read, as a meditation before the beginning of the exercise.
+One walks the circle first counterclockwise then clockwise each day with at least three of these “Dragon of Wind and Water” postures.
+There is one designated for the year, month, and day.
+Yearly, Monthly, and Daily postures are assigned specific Gua numbers from the Yijing, which are read, as a meditation before the beginning of the exercise.

 Nine Healing Circles Qigong

-The method consists of nine basic postures, eight of which are held while walking the circle; first counter clockwise, then clockwise, to activate the meridians flow, in the 14 major Qi channels.
+The method consists of nine basic postures, eight of which are held while walking the circle; first counterclockwise, then clockwise, to activate the meridians flow, in the 14 major Qi channels.
 The postures are held in a sequence, corresponding to the flow of Qi, through the daily cycle, starting with the lungs and ending with the liver meridians.

-Advance students of acupuncture and Qigong, familiar, with the laws of sedation and tonification, can use this form as a type of spiritual acupuncture, by rearranging the postures to suit the needs of a particular complaint.
+Advanced students of acupuncture and Qigong, familiar, with the laws of sedation and tonification, can use this form as a type of spiritual acupuncture, by rearranging the postures to suit the needs of a particular complaint.
 This method is effective for those, who have internalized the visualization of each posture, through specific Yi/Xing (form/shape) exercises.
 This level is not recommended for beginners or even intermediate students without such knowledge.

 • Quiet Sitting (Seated Mediation)